 Data disclosure

-The Telecommunications (Interception and Access) Act also allows certain law enforcement and security agencies to access telecommunications data held by communications service providers.
+The Telecommunications (Interception and Access) Act 1979 also allows certain law enforcement and security agencies to access telecommunications data held by communications service providers.

-Requests for access to data are independently overseen by the commonwealth ombudsman or, in the case of the Australian Security Intelligence Organisation, by the inspector-general of intelligence and security.
+Requests for access to data are independently overseen by the Commonwealth Ombudsman or, in the case of the Australian Security Intelligence Organisation, by the inspector-general of intelligence and security.

 Web blocking